KeesTucker/shelfarr/README.md

 born out of frustrations with readarr/lazylibrarian/audiobookrequest.

 a lot of ai generated shit.
 I do not like ai.
-I am a hippocrit.
+I am a hippocrite.

 I would not use this until further notice, it's probably full of heinous security issues.
 If you do use it, at least put it behind zero trust.